mladenilic/columns.js/README.md

 ### Pros

 * Blazing fast, vanila js
-* Written as ES6 module, no dependancies
+* Written as ES6 module, no dependencies
 * No inline styles, no absolute positioning, no transforms
 * Responsive support, minimal configuration
 * Maintains chronological order

 ### Dependencies

-No dependacies!
+No dependencies!
 Written in plain javascript.

 ### Example
 ```js